jarv/samesite/README.md

 [samsite.diduthink.com](https://samesite.diduthink.com)

-The `SameSite` sandbox is requires two domains for cross-domain request checks.
+The `SameSite` sandbox requires two domains for cross-domain request checks.
-When running in a two-domain configuration use the `-altDomain` and `-primaryDomain` options.
+When running in a two-domain configuration, use the `-altDomain` and `-primaryDomain` options.

 QR code images are generated on the fly, and stored on the filesystem.
 For this to work the program needs a directory `-qrImgDir` that it can write to.